 - In a large bowl, cream the butter and brown sugar together until smooth.
 Add in the vanilla and eggs.

 - Add dry ingredients to butter/sugar mixture and mix until just combined (don't overmix).
 Take about ¾ of the dough for the base of the cookies (saving ¼ for the topping).
 This doens't have to be extact!

-- In the greased muffin tin, scoop about 1.5 tbsp dough into the muffin cup and press down.
+- In the greased muffin tin, scoop about 1.5 tablespoon dough into the muffin cup and press down.
 Place 2 pieces of the chocolate bar on top of the dough.
-Then dollop about ½ Tbsp marshmallow fluff on top of the chocolate.
+Then dollop about ½ tablespoon marshmallow fluff on top of the chocolate.

 - Crumble the remaining dough that was saved over top the marshmallow- see picture (some of the marshmallow will still be visible- that's ok!
 You don't need to cover completely).

 - Bake 12-15 minutes or until golden brown.
 Allow cookies to cool completely and enjoy!

 - 2 cups of graham cracker crumbs were about 2 packets of whole graham crackers for me.